-Lastly, the program that permeates all curriculum areas is technology.
-KAI students develop digital citizenship every day through the use of Google Classroom, an online platform where students compose, revise, and submit writing, share resources, and communicate with their peers in a teacher-facilitated and monitored manner.
+Students develop digital citizenship every day through the use of Google Classroom, an online platform where students compose, revise, and submit writing, share resources, and communicate with their peers in a teacher-facilitated and monitored manner.
 In addition to Google Classroom, all students regularly access Illuminate Education, a web data management system through which students complete computerized, SBAC-aligned assessments and where students and parents can access grades.
 Students are held accountable to challenging personal reading goals through the Accelerated Reader Program, which allows students to select appropriate level books and to complete reading comprehension assessments.
-Students in fifth grade utilize blended math instruction, a personalized online tool that allows students to increase their mathematical mastery.
+Students in fifth grade utilize blended math instruction with Compass Learning, a personalized online tool that allows students to increase their mathematical mastery.
 Sixth, seventh, and eighth graders frequently access Khan Academy.
-In addition to math programming, students also use Lexia, a research-supported programs that increase fundamental literacy skills through personalized learning.
 Every classroom is equipped with projectors and document cameras to make instruction more accessible and engaging to all students.